bernise99/Data-Analyst-Portfolio-Projects/README.md

     pieChart.py

 For this project, I compared the population in Egypt and USA.
 This project aimed to learn how to use matplotlip by creating a pie chart.

+## FileName:
+    rollercoaster.py
+This project is part of the Codecademy Data Analyst Career Path.